-Basic and Intermediate Assessment Pathway
+Basic or Intermediate Assessment Pathway

 The NVIM native vegetation removal tool will produce a Native vegetation removal report that includes biodiversity impact information and offset requirements.
-If preferred, a site assessment can be done to replace modelled condition score and mapped ecological vegetation class (EVC).
-Attach this report to the Exempt Project Endorsement Form.
+If preferred, a site assessment can be done to replace the modelled condition score and mapped ecological vegetation class (EVC).
+Attach this report to the Exempt project endorsement form.